-Among the revelations resulting from Manning's efforts to "blow the whistle," was video which showed a U.S. helicopter firing upon journalists and other civilians as well as a van that was attempting to come to the aid of those who had been fired upon.
-Ultimately, two children riding in the van were wounded and their father was killed along with at least eleven others.
-But the leaks also led to the lengthy investigation mentioned above by The Guardian and BBC-Arabic into the role and involvement of retired Col. James Steele and former Defense Secretary Rumsfeld in the detention centers in Iraq where torture and other forms of serious ill-treatment were utilized.
-At the time of his guilty plea, Manning told the court: "I believe that if the general public, especially the American public, had access to the information contained [in released tables] this could spark a domestic debate on the role of the military and our foreign policy in general...as it related to Iraq and Afghanistan."
-110
+Among the revelations resulting from Manning's efforts to "blow the whistle" was the now-infamous video of footage taken in July 2007 in Baghdad from a U.S. helicopter firing upon journalists and other civilians as well as a van that was attempting to come to the aid of those who had been fired upon.
+Ultimately, two children riding in the van were wounded and their father was killed along with at least eleven others.114 But the leaks also led to the lengthy investigation mentioned above by The Guardian and BBC-Arabic into the role and involvement of retired Col. James Steele and former Defense Secretary Rumsfeld in the detention centers in Iraq where torture and other forms of serious ill-treatment were utilized.115 At the time of her guilty plea, Manning told the court: "I believe that if the general public, especially the American public, had access to the information contained [in the released documents] this could spark a domestic debate on the role of the military and our foreign policy in general...as it related to Iraq and Afghanistan."